Niche Keyword Research for Small Businesses [Free Tools]

 Of course when it comes to organic reach optimization for Google you need to focus!

-You can’t go after numerous keywords unless you have an unlimited budget and years to achieve results or your website is already a huge household name.
+You can’t go after numerous keywords unless you have an unlimited budget.

 Go after a select few keywords that are both not too competitive but still in relatively high demand.